hartmaj2/cs-tabor-is/denik.md

   - [x] Create modal to display all allergens after clicking
   - [x] Make the allergens into checkboxes so you can pick what allergens the food has
   - [x] Pass possible meal types to Client from Server using api request
-- [ ] Make add food modal work
+- [x] Make add food modal work
   - [x] Connect labels to their corresponding inputs
   - [x] Connect meal type radio buttons as one group
   - [x] Use edit form to validate inputs (validate name and type were entered)
-  - [ ] Create new food based on validated meal form data object (modal will get passed the meal time on appearance)
+  - [x] Create new food based on validated meal form data object (modal will get passed the meal time on appearance)
+- [ ] Display allergens next to Meal Type in MealTimeContainer

 ### DONE:
 - Fixed nav-link style by adding .css style selector in app.css file (needed to add padding left and right)